 I mean, scale the MBUF according to the number of cores and network cards.
 Job done.

 Do you really expect people to forever run pfSense on 1 core processors and 1 network card - because that is what pfSense is "tuned" for?
 Consequently, forcing us to having to fix non-accessible pfSense on every new install.

 People will keep coming back to this issue until it is fixed.

-#20 Updated by Kill Bill about 3 years ago
+#20 Updated by Kill Bill over 3 years ago

 Denis Kozlov wrote: